-We have already shared with you some important Travel information about the Maldives, including a set of Facts as well as Weather tips.
+I recently have already shared with you some important Travel information about the Maldives, including a set of Fun Facts as well as weather and climate information.

-Let’s look a bit deeper into it with some more Insider’s Tips to help you Manage your budget on location, Choose your Resort, Find the right Villa and Help you understand better about Resort Transfers and Maldives Climate in general.
+Today, let’s look a bit deeper into it with some more Maldives insider’s tips to help you manage your budget on location, choose your Resort, find the right villa and help you understand better about resort transfers and Maldives climate in general.

 There are more but this might be a good starter.
 Additional tips will be listed in the future.